-Experience the past glory of Old Goa in our Old Goa Heritage Walk
+Experience the incredible past of Old Goa in our Old Goa Heritage Walk

 In our Old Goa Heritage Walk, explore the some of the most historically significant buildings.
 Old Goa is a World Heritage site housing some of most grandest and oldest churches in the region.
 Among these are the Basilica of Bom Jesus which houses the remains of St. Francis Xavier.
 The imposing Sé Cathedral, the Church of St Francis of Assisi, the Chapel of St Catherine, the Chapel of Our Lady of the Mount, the Church of Our Lady of Rosary, the Church of St Cajetan, the Chapel of St Anthony and the ruins of the Tower of St Augustine’s Church.